rozek/banglejs-2-activities/README.md

 * `bgCol` - optionally specifies the color with which the background of a layout cell is filled before the actual text is drawn.
 If not explicitly defined, the layout cell will not be filled with any color at all
 * `bold` - when set to `true`, the given `Text` is shown in bold, otherwise it is drawn normally

-Any unknown option is simply passed through to the layout library without further processing.
+Any other option is simply passed through to the layout library without further processing.

 Implementation note: if `bold` is set to `true`, the given text is drawn four times - once at the original x,y coordinates, and then again with an offset of 1 pixel in any direction.
 This implementation is not really efficient, but produces a reasonably good looking effect independent of the currently used font.